Compare Google Antigravity and OpenAI Codex side by side. Both are tools in the Coding Agents category.

 Key criteria to evaluate when comparing Coding Agents solutions:

 Google Antigravity is Google's agentic development platform, announced alongside Gemini 3 in late 2025.
-Built as a modified VS Code fork, it combines a traditional AI-powered editor with a Manager View for orchestrating multiple autonomous agents working in parallel across workspaces.
-Agents can plan, execute, and verify complex tasks across editor, terminal, and browser.
-Antigravity achieved 76.2% on SWE-bench Verified and supports Gemini 3 Pro, Deep Think, and Flash models, plus third-party models like Claude.
+Built as a modified VS Code fork, Antigravity combines a traditional AI-powered editor with a Manager View for orchestrating multiple autonomous agents working in parallel across workspaces.
+Agents can plan, execute, and verify complex tasks across editor, terminal, and browser environments.
+The platform achieved 76.2% on the SWE-bench Verified benchmark, demonstrating strong code generation capabilities.
+Antigravity supports Gemini 3 Pro, Deep Think, and Flash models, plus third-party models including Claude, making it flexible for developers who want to use different AI providers.
+Currently available in preview for personal Gmail accounts on Mac, Windows, and Linux, Antigravity is free during the preview phase but expected to introduce paid tiers.
+Google AI Pro subscribers ($20/month) and AI Ultra subscribers ($250/month) receive higher rate limits, with rate limits refreshing every 5 hours for Pro users.

 OpenAI Codex is a cloud-based autonomous coding agent that runs in a sandboxed environment.
-It can read codebases, write and edit code across multiple files, run tests, and submit pull requests—all from a natural language task description.
+Built on GPT-5.3-Codex, it can read codebases, write and edit code across multiple files, run tests, and submit pull requests from natural language task descriptions.
 Codex operates asynchronously, handling tasks in parallel while developers focus on other work.
-Built on OpenAI's reasoning models, it excels at feature implementation, bug fixes, and refactoring on real-world repositories.

 AI-powered developer tools that can write, review, debug, and refactor code—ranging from IDE copilots to fully autonomous software engineering agents.